fmerg/pymerkle/docs/source/tree-object.rst

   }

-One can recover the tree by means of an ad hoc static method as follows:
+One can recover the tree by means of a static method as follows:

 .. code-block:: python

     loaded_tree = MerkleTree.loadFromFile('relative_path/backup.json')

-Retrieval of the tree is indeed determined by the sequence of hashes within the provided file, since the design of the `.update`_ method ensures independence of the tree's structure from any possible gradual development.
+Retrieval of the tree is uniquely determined by the sequence of hashes within the provided file, since the `.update`_ method ensures independence of the tree's structure from any possible gradual development.

 .. _.update: https://pymerkle.readthedocs.io/en/latest/_modules/pymerkle/tree/tree.html#MerkleTree.update